Downtown Streetscape & Urban Design Standards

 First Draft Presented to Committee of the Whole

-Update September 2017: The Town's consultant presented the first draft of the document to the Committee of the Whole at the September 18th meeting at 6:00 p.m. in Council Chambers.
-Committee members had some significant feedback, and the consultant will now be going back to the draft and incorporating the feedback into a future version for public review.
-Watch a video of the meeting here.
+The Town's consultant presented the first public draft of the document to the Committee of the Whole at the September 18th meeting .
+Committee members had some significant feedback, which the consultant has now incorporated into the draft document.

 The Town of Sidney has retained D’Ambrosio Architecture of Victoria to undertake the development of new streetscape and urban design standards for Sidney’s downtown core area, the boundaries of which are shown in red below.